-As Connecticut Children’s celebrates its 25th year of service to children and families, we also embark on a journey to strengthen our culture related to diversity, equity and inclusion.
-This journey will ensure team members, patients, families and community partners all feel respected and a sense of belonging within our organization.
-As we look forward to creating our future for the next 25 years and beyond, we recognize the importance of honoring medical pioneers – physicians, surgeons, nurses and scientists – whose groundbreaking achievements and helped pave the way to where we are today in the healthcare field.
+Connecticut Children’s is committed to strengthening our culture related to diversity, equity and inclusion to ensure team members, patients, families and community partners all feel respected and a sense of belonging within our organization.
+As part of that, we recognize the importance of honoring medical pioneers – physicians, surgeons, nurses and scientists – whose groundbreaking achievements and helped pave the way to where we are today in the healthcare field.

 - Dr. Alexa Irene Canady made history as the first Black woman neurosurgeon in the U.S. in 1981.
 Dr. Canady completed her surgical residency at the University of Minnesota.
 Learn more about Dr. Canady.

 - Dr. Rebecca Lee Crumpler became the first Black woman in the United States to receive a medical degree in 1864.
 She earned her degree from the New England Female Medical College in Boston, Massachusetts.
 Learn more about Dr. Crumpler.

 - Dr. Charles Drew developed methods of storing blood plasma for transfusion.
 Dr. Drew is also credited with organizing the first large-scale blood bank in the U.S. and is known as the father of blood banking.
 Learn more about Dr. Drew.

 - Dr. William Augustus Hinton became the first Black physician to publish a textbook, Syphilis and Its Treatment, in 1936.
 He is also the first Black physician to hold a professorship at Harvard University.
 Learn more about Dr. Hinton.